wilsonte-umich/mdi-suite-template/shiny/shared/global/classes/README.md

 Constructor functions follow suggested R best practices in being called 'new_myClass' by convention.
 Note the case pattern.

-Because R objects are never accessed by users
-(only by developers writing code), there is generally no need to export validation or helper functions.

 Objects defined by classes are never used to access or create the UI, only to streamline code development by encapsulating methods and other common logic.

 ### genericMethods.R

-If your tool suite has classes that implement non-standard generic S3 methods, you must define those generics in genericMethods.R.
+If your classes implement non-standard generic S3 methods, you must define them in 'genericMethods.R'.
-See the comments within for details.
+See comments within for details.

-As an example, your S3 class can implement the standard generic
+For example, your S3 class can implement the standard generic
-<code>print</code> without worries, but to implement a custom
+<code>print</code> without worries, but a custom
-generic <code>myMethod</code>. myMethod must be defined in genericMethods.R.
+generic <code>myMethod</code> must be defined in genericMethods.R.